csparkresearch/ExpEYES17-Qt/blocks/README.md

 With some more work, we should be able to control and add nice features, like widgets to modifiy the sampling rate, save the results to a file, launch a general-purpose data analysis tool, get an FFT transform, and so on.

+Some very simple experiments can be built with the current state of the tool, such as "half-wave".

+(Last edit: 20 April 2017)